tum-pbs/pbdl-book/physgrad-nn.md

 =======================

 The discussion in the previous two sections already hints at inversion of gradients being a important step for optimization and learning.
-We will now integrate the update step $\Delta x_{\text{PG}}$ into NN training, and give details of the two way process of inverse simulator and Newton step for the loss that was already used in the previous code from {doc}`physgrad-comparison`.
+We will now integrate the update step $\Delta x_{\text{PG}}$ into NN training, and give details of the two way process of inverse simulator and Newton step for the loss that was already used in the previous code from the {doc}`Simple Example <physgrad-comparison>`.

-As hinted at in the IG section of {doc}`physgrad`, we're focusing on NN solutions of _inverse problems_ below.
+As outlined in the IG section of {doc}`physgrad`, we're focusing on NN solutions of _inverse problems_ below.
 That means we have $y = \mathcal P(x)$, and our goal is to train an NN representation $f$ such that $f(y;\theta)=x$.
 This is a slightly more constrained setting than what we've considered for the differentiable physics (DP) training.
 Also, as we're targeting optimization algorithms now, we won't explicitly denote DP approaches: all of the following variants involve physics simulators, and the gradient descent (GD) versions as well as its variants (such as Adam) use DP training.

 ```{note}
 Important to keep in mind: